Baltazarvs/Meme-Forger/README.md

 # Meme-Forger
-Meme-Forger is a new software for creating Memes.
+Meme-Forger is a new software for creating Memes (which is joke)

 # Building
 Meme-Forger uses MSVC compiler.
 You have to use Visual Studio to build